RockefellerArchiveCenter/processing-manual/processing.md

 In addition to Original Order or “As Received”, common arrangement types include:
 Type/Format; Activity/Function; Alphabetical; and Chronological order.

-A few common examples of the language used for aggangement notes:
+A few common examples of the language used for arrangement notes:
 <div class="docs-example">
   <p>Born digital materials have been integrated into appropriate series by topic/subject throughout the collection.</p>
   <p>Records are arranged chronologically, with paper-based and digital materials integrated.</p>